 - Follow park signs to get to the Portland Japanese Garden

 On-site parking fills up quickly.
-For general information about parking in Washington Park, click here.
+Explore Washington Park has a real-time parking availability guide to help you plan ahead.
+For that and general information about parking at Washington Park, click here.

 Due to the Washington Park Reservoir improvement project, there will be a significant reduction of parking spots around Washington Park.
 For more information, please click here.

 Biketown has officially launched inside Washington Park with two stations: one is designated near the Holocaust Memorial at SW Park Place and the other is located on SW Rose Garden Way.